As your ecommerce business evolves, you will need to reevaluate your fulfillment logistics strategy every so often.

 3. Seamless connection to sales channels and excellent IT capabilities

 Any modern tech-enabled 3PL will have streamlined shipping and fulfillment solutions for ecommerce businesses.
-This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory reports and automated shipment tracking.
+This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory tracking reports and automated order tracking .
 You can even manage inventory in your 3PL’s fulfillment center and automate alerts to reorder more when product levels are running low.

 4. Large geographic footprint for affordable 2-day shipping